 Some matches have been friendly.
-I have sent messages to a bunch of matches so far and they have answered my messages and approved my DNA data sharing requests.
-Members on the forums have complained that many people will not share their DNA data nor answer their messages.
+I have sent messages to a bunch of matches so far.
+Many have answered my messages and approved my DNA data sharing requests.

-What tools does 23andme offer in searching, sorting, filtering and noting matches?
+What tools does 23andme offer in searching, sorting and filtering matches?

 Does 23andme have forums to help figure out the DNA test and its results?